 Alongside these initiatives, Moncler is committed to establishing agreements with local outpatient clinics, to ensure that employees have access to the best medical centres at the most affordable prices.
 Moreover, in 2018, Moncler joined a supplementary healthcare fund for workers in the fashion industry in Italy, which provides services complementary to those of the Italian National Health System.
 In 2019, a total of 710 employees registered with the fund.
-See also page 62.
+See also pages 89-90.

-In October, the Americas Region provided free flu vaccines in New York, with the aim of extending the project to other locations and stores as well.
+In October, free flu vaccines were provided in New York, with the aim of extending the project to other locations and stores as well.